-For all children the first day back at school is a daunting one, they have had weeks off from school playing, staying up late and if your like my family and not having much of a routine of bedtime and having lots of lie-in’s it does not make a happy child come the first day of school.
+For all children the first day back at school is a daunting one, they have had weeks off from school playing, staying up late and if you're like my family and not having much of a routine of bedtime and having lots of lie-in’s it does not make a happy child come the first day of school.
 Over the years I have found a few tips that have really changed the first week back at school from tantrums and exhausted grumpy faces being picked up from school to happily telling me all about what has happened with their day.
-Hopefully these tips will help you and your family have a happy time going back to school.
+Hopefully, these tips will help you and your family have a happy time going back to school.